NW Book Lovers

 Dec

-On Wednesdays, the Pacific Northwest Booksellers Association Bestseller list is published.
-Every week, we love to see what has been most popular in independent bookstores around our region.
-As we peruse the list, we ponder patterns.
+On Wednesdays, the Pacific Northwest Booksellers Association Bestseller List is published.
+Every week, we love to see what books have been most popular in independent bookstores around our region.
+As we peruse the list, we look for something special to showcase.
 Then we present this weekly feature: Thursday Themes.
-Perhaps it’s no surprise among Thanksgiving week’s titles, I noticed words of sweetness and …
+This week, we want to indulge in …

 25